I remember when I first brought my guinea pigs home for the first time.

 Additionally, kitty litter can cause blockages if eaten as it can form into a stonelike quality.

-As you can see, setting up a cage for guinea pigs takes quite a bit of work, so make sure you’re prepared before you bring your cavy home for the first time.
+As you can see, guinea pig cage setup takes quite a bit of work, so make sure you’re prepared before you bring your cavy home for the first time.

 Having the right habitat for your cavy is important and ensures they live happily and healthily.

-Not only do guinea pigs need a lot of space in their cage, but they also need the right bedding, food, toys, and other accessories to properly thrive.
+Not only do guinea pigs need a lot of space in their cage, but they also need the right bedding, food, toys, a guinea pig bed, and other accessories to properly thrive.

 I hope this guide has helped you decide on the best habitat for your guinea pigs, as well as ones that you need to avoid.